FREE DELIVERY FOR ORDERS OVER £50

-Hypoaspis miles, also known as Stratiolaelaps scimitus are small predatory mites that inhabit the soil or compost surface around the plant stem.
-These predators feed on the eggs and larvae of fungus/sciarid flies and thrip pupae.
+Hypoaspis miles, also known as Stratiolaelaps scimitus, are small predatory mites that inhabit the soil or compost surface around the plant stem.
+These predators will feed on the eggs and larvae of Fungus / Sciarid flies and Thrip pupae.

-Hypoaspis can last for around 4 weeks without a food source making them ideal for early introduction and prevention of pest break outs, especially at the seedling stage.
-When pests are present each Hypoaspis can consume around 8 sciarid fly larvae per day.
+Hypoaspis can last for around four weeks without a food source which makes them an ideal predator for early introduction.
+This early introduction can be highly beneficial in prohibiting the break out of Fungus Flies or Thrip, especially at the seedling stage, as the larvae are prevented from developing.
+When pests are present each Hypoaspis mite can consume around eight Fungus / Sciarid Fly Larvae per day.